OliDug/Coral_Cognifly/README.md

 ### Attach the Coral and it's camera to the drone

 To attach a Coral board instead of a Raspberry Pi Zero to a Cognifly, a new support must be printed for it and it's camera.
-You can find three stl files containing the three pieces you'll need in the [Coral_stl](Coral_stl) folder.
+You can find three stl files containing the three pieces you'll need in the [Coral_support](Coral_support) folder.
+There are also two pictures to help for assembly.

 ### Connections with the flight controller